matty-kun/DevLift/memory-bank/activeContext.md

 For the MVP, we're focusing on external communication rather than building a messaging system.
 Users will be directed to external platforms (email, Slack, etc.) for communication.

 ## Next Steps
+- Verify that all UI elements are rendering correctly without errors.
+- Test the app for any remaining layout or scrolling issues.
+- Proceed with further development on core features like project browsing and user profiles.

+## Known Issues
+- White screen errors have been mitigated, but monitor for any recurrence.

 ### Immediate Tasks
 1. ~~Complete the Projects page for browsing available projects~~ ✅